 We typically stop for lunch at around 1PM, but this could be earlier or later depending on how many miles we have to cover.
 Every lunch is healthy, hearty and different from the last.
 We provide an excessive assortment of fruits, salads, sandwiches, meats, cheeses and deserts.
 Our most popular lunchtime desert is cookies from the Odd Fellows Bakery in Salmon.
 Lunchtime usually includes about 45 minutes of riverside relaxation, or an opportunity to explore the river trail.

-Every day and every trip is different depending on which camps we are staying at, the different opportunities for off-river adventures in each section of river, and the specific interests and pace of each group.
+Every day and every trip is different on your Idaho whitewater rafting trip depending on which camps we are staying at, the different opportunities for off-river adventures in each section of river, and the specific interests and pace of each group.
 Typically, the afternoon will be 2 more hours of rafting with another off-river activity.
 In the afternoon you try the Inflatable Kayak for a more intimate experience with the rapids of the Middle Fork.
 You kayak through Tappan Falls, Earthquake Rock, and Jack Creek rapids, feeling every motion of the river in your small boat.
 We stop to explore a hidden grotto with an enormous waterfall, or an abandoned hermit’s cabin.

 Arrive at Camp